LassePSH/portfolio/_posts/2024-05-01-fractality-of-streets.md

 ![plot](/images/fractality/degrees.png)

-It can be seen that the two distributions are very similar, highlighting the fractal nature of street networks.
+It can be seen that the two distributions both follows a power-law, highlighting the fractal nature of street networks.